 - Plastic, lightweight kiddie pool

 - Plastic window screening or newspaper

 - Utility knife

 - Drill with large bit (optional)

-- 4 cubic feet of potting soil or a mix with bagged gardening soil
+- 4 cubic feet of potting soil or a mix of bagged gardening soil

 - Slow-release fertilizer

 - Seeds or seedlings

 - Painted rocks from previous lesson

 - 1. As a class, decide which 4 plants/vegetables/berries you are going to grow in each of the 4 quadrants.
 These should be meaningful and relate to the teachings about the medicine wheel.
-They do not need to be Indigenous plants, though I would recommend including at least one in one of your quadrants. - 2.
-Follow the steps as outlined in the following article to prepare, build and create the class medicine wheel. https://www.thespruce.com/make-a-kiddie-pool-into-a-garden-planter-848239.
-I have included these directions directly from the site, which I retrieved on July 30, 2019.
-Remember to have the students participate in the whole process, perhaps they can be assigned various roles and responsibilities (for example, spreading soil or planting seeds). - 3.
-"The first step is to cut drainage holes in the bottom of your kiddle pool with the utility knife.
+They do not need to be Indigenous plants, though it is recommended to include at least one in one of your quadrants. - 2.
+Follow the steps as outlined in the article How to make a Garden Planter from A Plastic Kiddie Pool, to prepare, build and create the class medicine wheel. - a.
+"The first step is to cut drainage holes in the bottom of your kiddie pool with the utility knife.
 This should not be difficult if you have a sharp blade or if you have a drill.
-Cut a lot of large holes (approximately one inch) in the bottom of your pool. - 4.
+Cut a lot of large holes (approximately one inch) in the bottom of your pool. - b.
 "In addition to drainage on the bottom of your kiddie pool, drill or cut holes into the sides.
 Ideally, the holes should be about 1/4 to 1/2 inch above the bottom of the pool, just in case the bottom holes are not letting out enough water.
 If you have plants sitting in soggy soil, it will kill most of them, so having good drainage is key.
-You can also elevate your pool by putting it on bricks or wood to make sure the water can get out of the bottom.. - 5.
+You can also elevate your pool by putting it on bricks or wood to make sure the water can get out of the bottom.. - c.
 "Once you have finished putting in your drainage holes, you will need a barrier to keep the soil in and let water out.
 You can use plastic window screening or a newspaper.
 Cut out your barrier so that it is big enough to cover all of your holes.
-Then lay the screening or newspaper on the bottom and up the sides of your pool. - 6.
+Then lay the screening or newspaper on the bottom and up the sides of your pool. - d.
 "Situate your pool in a sunny spot.
-If you are growing herbs or yegetables, you will need full sun at least six hours a day.

-- 7. "Fill your pool either with potting soil or a combination of potting soil and garden soil.
-Mix in a slow-release fertilizer. - 8.
+If you are growing herbs or vegetables, you will need full sun at least six hours a day. - e.
+"Fill your pool either with potting soil or a combination of potting soil and garden soil.
+Mix in a slow-release fertilizer. - f.
 "Smooth out the soil in your garden planter and pat it down gently.
 You want your soil to be loose, but you also want an even surface." (the Spruce, 2019)

-At this point you should gather the class to place your coloured rocks in order to create your medicine wheel.
+- g.
+Gather the class to place your coloured rocks in order to create your medicine wheel.
 Using a stick, draw lines in the dirt on which to place the painted rocks.
-Remember that if you are using the original four colours, the yellow quadrant will point to the East, the red quadrant will point South, the black quadrant will point West and the white quadrant will point North.
+Remember that if you are using the original four colours, the yellow quadrant will point to the East, the red quadrant will point South, the black quadrant will point West and the white quadrant will point North. - 3.
 Gather in a circle around your wheel.
 Explain the significance of the medicine wheel that you are creating.
-Talk about your hopes for it's longevity and the community building it will bring to the school.
+Talk about your hopes for its longevity and the community building it will bring to the school.
 Ask the students to volunteer to place their rocks one at a time, on the appropriate line.
 Remind them to think about why they chose that rock and what it means to them as they place it.